justinpombrio/synless/readme.md

 Synless is a hypothetical tree editor.
 It hopes to one day grow up to be a real tree editor.
 It aims to:

+- Provide better editing commands, that act directly on the structure of the program, rather than on its textual representation.
+- Eliminate the need for weird encoding details like escape sequences (I'm looking at you, quadruple backslashes).
 - Make features and plugins much easier to write, by always knowing the exact structure of the document.
-(It can do this because it never has to try in vain to parse an incomplete and syntactically invalid program.)
+(It can do this because it never has to try to parse an incomplete and syntactically invalid program.)
+- Make it easy to design new structured document formats, and to provide an editor for them that can never create an invalid document.
 - End formatting wars by delegating formatting choices to the same status as style files.
-- Make it easy to design new structured document formats, and to provide an editor for them that can never create an invalid document.
-- Eliminate the need for weird encoding details like escape sequences (I'm looking at you, quadruple backslashes).

 Synless is not: